Photo by Blake Cheek

 The senior recruiter: This lady actually reads your resume and possibly hands it over to the hiring manager.
 This can be either a company internal recruiter or a recruting firm, by the way.
 Hopefully the senior recruiter actually has a technical background or enough time in the industry to understand your daily trials and tribulations and should definitely know the difference between CEH and CISSP.

 The Hiring manager.
 This lady decides if you get the job and will probably be your boss.
-Everyone else you talked with what just a stumbling block designed to prevent access to her.
+Everyone else you talked with prior was just a stumbling block designed to prevent access to her.
 She can see through your BS.
-She will probably ask you about everything on your resume so if you list a skill on it that you have not looked at in a while, grab a beer and a skill cheatsheet and study a bit before she calls you.
+She will probably ask you about everything on your resume.
+Note: if you list a skill on your resume but have not looked at in a while, grab a beer and a skill cheatsheet and study a bit before she calls you.

 For more info on the Four Audiences, check out the 2018 Ladder's Resume Guide by Marc Cenedella.

 Explain the model of what happens when you type in example.com (or google.com) into a browser and hit enter?

 This is FAR more than just explaining DNS!

 Be prepared to pick up a marker and walk to a whiteboard for this question.